Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 The new Service Bus library `azure-messaging-servicebus` provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as

  - Using the new `azure-identity` library to share a single authentication between clients.
+ - Dedicated clients for sync and async operations with the client.
+ - Use of builders to build the client.
  - A unified diagnostics pipeline offering a common view of the activities across each of the client libraries.

 While we believe that there is significant benefit to adopting the new Service Bus library `azure-messaging-servicebus`, it is important to be aware that the previous version `azure-servicebus` have not been officially deprecated.
 They will